How It Feels

 What Affects the Test

-- Recent use of antibiotics, medicine (such as
+- You recently used antibiotics, medicine (such as

 bismuth) to control diarrhea, enemas, or laxatives.